archubbuck/cli-ops/docs/adr/005-adhd-ocd-friendly-ux-patterns.md

 ## Decision

-We will implement **ADHD/OCD-friendly UX patterns** throughout all CLI packages.
+We will implement **ADHD/OCD-friendly UX patterns** throughout clio and all plugin packages.

 ### Core Principles